The Classical World and Spinor Formalisms of General Relativity: SPIN CURVATURE AND WAVE EQUATIONS

-We emphasize that the skew parts in $B$ and $C$ of the individual terms of Eq.
-(3.85), produce a differential cosmological relationship whose applicability does not depend upon whether electromagnetic curvatures are present or absent.
+As emphasized in Ref.
+[11], the skew parts in $B$ and $C$ of the terms involved in (4.86) produce a differential gravitational relationship which does not depend upon whether electromagnetic fields are present or absent.
 We have, in effect,

 whence, after performing some calculations, we obtain